Dispense

 Electron-phonon coupling

-The electron-phonon coupling provides an example of interaction that can result in an attractive effectiat {$T=0$} ve electron electron potential, in second order perturbation.
+The electron-phonon coupling provides an example of interaction that can result in an attractive effective electron electron potential, in second order perturbation.

-The process is the following: imagine an electron Bloch state k scattered to k' in an inelastic first order perturbation process, with creation of a phonon q.
+The process is the following: imagine an electron Bloch state {$k$} scattered to {$k^\prime$} in an inelastic first order perturbation process, with creation of a phonon of wave vector {$q$}.
 The Fermi golden rule rate is

 {$$-V_0=-\frac {g^2}{\hbar^2\omega_D^2}$$}